Sermon of Ali ibn Husayn in Damascus: Background

-After the Battle of Karbala, the captured family of the prophet Muhammad and the heads of those killed were moved to the Levant by the forces of Yazid.
+After the Battle of Karbala, the captured family of Muhammad and the heads of those killed were moved to the Levant by the forces of Yazid.
 According to Turabi, on the first day of Safar they arrived in the Levant (Damascus) and were taken into Yazid's presence.

 According to Bihar al-Anwar, Yazid ordered a pulpit to be constructed in Damascus.
 He designated a public speaker to blame Ali and Husayn ibn Ali.
 The public speaker sat at the pulpit and began his lecture by praising Allah and insulting Ali and his son, Husayn.
 Also, he devoted a long time to praising Yazid and his father Muawiyah.
 In the middle of the lecture, Ali ibn Husayn called out to him and said: "O you who preach!
 Woe be to you!
 You have bought the wrath of the Creator in lieu of the pleasure of the creatures, while your place is hell."
 Then he turned towards Yazid and said: "Do you permit me to speak that which would be agreeable to Allah and would be a means of reward for those present?"
 Yazid refused, but the people said, "Permit him to ascend the pulpit.
 Perhaps we may hear something (worthwhile) from him."
 Yazid replied, "If I permit him to mount the pulpit, he shall not descend it until he humiliates me and the progeny of Abu Sufyan."
 They said, "How could this ailing youth do such a thing?'
 Yazid replied, "He comes from a family that has from infancy consumed wisdom along with their milk."
 Yazid finally relented, and Ali ibn Husayn ascended the pulpit and gave his sermon.(According to Kamile Bahai, Ali ibn Husayn asked Yazid to let him give the sermon on Friday.)

 Context

 Ali ibn Husayn began his sermon by praising Allah.

 Then he said about the knowledge, forbearance, munificence, eloquence, valor, and friendship of Ahl al-Bayt and also the name of Hamza ibn Abdul-Muttalib and Ja'far ibn Abi Talib.

-He drew attention to criteria that indicated the eligibility of Ahl al-Bayt for the succession of Muhammad, the prophet of Islam.
+He drew attention to criteria that indicated the eligibility of Ahl al-Bayt for the succession of Muhammad.
 It was in this way that he introduced himself, saying that there was no need to introduce himself to people who knew him, but that he was introducing himself for those who did not know him.